Fordi/bloks-parser/README.md

 If you make changes to `src/bloks.pegjs`, you must run `npm build:peg` again.

-Of note, there's no unit tests as yet.
-I'll make a few sometime this week.
+Of note, there's few unit tests as yet.
+If you submit an issue, I'll fix it and write a test against the error case.